umbraco/Umbraco-CMS/UpgradeReadme.txt

-* //TODO: All removed files will be in the umbraco.Legacy project
+* //TODO: All removed files will be in the umbraco.Legacy project unless otherwise noted

 * DataType: 'editor' removed (editor.cs)
 * removed WysiwygDataType.cs